N. Sundaram

-N. Sundaram is an Indian politician and was a Member of the Legislative Assembly of Tamil Nadu.
+N. Sundaram (1953 or 1954 – 26 January 2026) was an Indian politician who was a Member of the Legislative Assembly from Tamil Nadu.
 He was elected to the Tamil Nadu Legislative Assembly as a Tamil Maanila Congress (Moopanar) candidate from Karaikudi constituency in 1996 election and as an Indian National Congress candidate in the 2006 elections.

+Sundaram died following a fall in Sivaganga, on 26 January 2026, at the age of 72.
+He was undergoing a programme of kidney dialysis at the time.